Monochromatic Color Schemes

 But changes in shade are not the only aspects of thread highlighted in monochromatic color schemes, texture is highlighted as well.
 I initially discovered this by accident when I wanted to expand the kinds of threads I used.

-This was back in the early 80′s when most needlepoint was Persian Wool, floss, and silk or metallics for the adventurous.
-The piece I made, an eight pointed star, used all of these, plus DMC matte cotton, pearl cotton, and flower thread.
+This was back in the early 80s when most needlepoint was Persian Wool.
+The adventurous might use floss, silk, and a small range of metallics.
+The piece I made, an eight-pointed star, used all of these, plus DMC matte cotton, pearl cotton, and flower thread.
 I was enchanted by the look.

 But when you do a monochromatic scheme, color decisions are taken out of the process and texture comes to the fore.
 If, when doing a monochromatic scheme that isn’t Bargello, you ignore the texture of the threads, you might get something rather dull.

-So let’s take a minute to consider the Winter Stars design in the light of Mary Shipp’s rule of 1-3-5.
+So let’s take a minute to consider the Winter Stars design, above (available here) in the light of Mary Shipp’s rule of 1-3-5.

 - The entire piece is done in a single stitch — there’s our 1.